singhashishpal/sentiment_analysis/README.md

 We've built a chatbot-like interface using a combination of Flask and Streamlit.
 It allows users to interact in real-time by simply typing in customer details.
 The bot operates using a machine learning model trained on historical customer data.
 When users input the required details—age, gender, and their recent purchase amount—the model evaluates patterns and makes a prediction.
 The result helps businesses take targeted actions to retain at-risk customers or enhance relationships with loyal ones.

+![Project4](Images/14pre.jpg)

-To conclude, the Customer Retention Prediction Bot represents a step forward in leveraging machine learning for customer relationship management.
+The Customer Retention Prediction Bot represents a step forward in leveraging machine learning for customer relationship management.
 Its simplicity, accessibility, and predictive capabilities make it a valuable tool for businesses looking to optimize their retention strategies.

-![Project4](Images/14pre.jpg)

 ### Key Steps in Sentiment Analysis:
 1. **Text Preprocessing**: